 Martinez, who was already coping with a lengthy injury list, also lost defender Adrian Lopez because of a hamstring problem.

-And his mood was not helped by his side's winless run in the Premier League being stretched to four matches.
+And his mood was not helped by his side's winless run in the Premier League being

 "We never showed our true potential," Martinez added.
 "The start was sluggish and very pedestrian.
 We never got any rhythm going.